Opinion | Mike Pence’s debate master class

 When Pence warned Democrats not to attack the Christian faith of Trump’s Supreme Court nominee Amy Coney Barrett, Harris objected that “Joe Biden and I are both people of faith, and it’s insulting to suggest that we would knock anyone for their faith.”
 Pence was again ready, pointing out that Harris done just that to another Trump judicial nominee, questioning whether he was fit to serve as a judge because he was a faithful Catholic who belongs to the Knights of Columbus.

 But his most effective moment was when he cornered Harris on packing the Supreme Court.
 Pence challenged the senator directly: “I think the American people really deserve an answer, Senator Harris.
 Are you and Joe Biden going to pack the court if Judge Amy Coney Barrett is confirmed?”
 Harris ducked the question, telling a story about how Abraham Lincoln had deferred a Supreme Court nomination until after an election and insisting that Americans should vote and decide who would name a replacement for the late Justice Ruth Bader Ginsburg.
 Pence asked again: “People are voting right now.
 Tthey’d like to know if you and Joe Biden are going to pack the Supreme Court if you don’t get your way in this nomination.”
-When she again deflected by attacking Trump for appointing no black people to the federal circuit courts of appeal, Pence waited for her to finish and said “I just want the record to reflect she never answered the question. … But I think the American people know the answer.”
+When she again deflected by attacking Trump for appointing no Black people to the federal circuit courts of appeal, Pence waited for her to finish and said, “I just want the record to reflect she never answered the question. … But I think the American people know the answer.”

 Trump should study Pence’s performance.
 The vice president controlled the conversation without insulting or interrupting his opponent.
 He gave Harris the time and space to stumble into the traps he had laid for her — and then was ready with a devastating response.
 He was calm, studied and prepared for every line of attack.
 It was a presidential debate master class — and one the president should emulate when he faces Biden again next week.